MP Estate Planning UK

 tax treatment

-Inheritance Tax and relevant property charges
+Inheritance tax and the relevant property regime

-Capital gains and annual exemptions
+Capital gains tax and the annual exempt amount

 Income tax rates and the Vulnerable Person Election